thoughtspot/thoughtspot.github.io/_admin/data-modeling/edit-model-file.md

 ## Edit the file and change the settings

-You'll make changes to the settings using this procedure.
+You can make changes to the settings using this procedure.
 To see a list of the changes you can make, see [Data modeling settings](data-modeling-settings.html#).
-You can edit any of the values in the model file, except for those where the words **DoNotModify** appear below the column header.
+You can edit any of the values in the model file, except for those where the words **DoNotModify** appear under the column header.
 To make changes in the model file:

 1. Open the model file you downloaded (`model.xls`) in Excel, vi/vim, or a text editor.